Proof & Trust

 - Sign reviewed formulas.
 Use Sign Cell for one cell or Sign Block for a contiguous run sharing one formula.
 The signature records the formula, who signed, and what they are attesting.

 - Check a result.
-Why This Number shows the proof chain for the selected cell and a per-node trust verdict — without changing anything.
+Why This Number shows the proof chain for the selected cell and a per-node trust verdict without changing anything.

 Where proof data is stored

-- The proof ledger — an append-only, hash-chained record stored authoritatively inside the workbook (a hidden
+- The proof ledger - an append-only, hash-chained record stored authoritatively inside the workbook and mirrored to a

 Which cryptography is used where